 3. Home Office Networking Issues

 A common problem we see for many home office users is their local network performance.
 It’s not just download speeds, but upload as well.
 Teams calls often use video which increases the need for faster upload speeds to process.
-If users are too far away from their WiFi router, or if

 4. VPN Software Routing for Network Access